techstackmedia/metrick/README.md

 react-router-dom
 ```

-Installation can be done as listed below
+Installation can be done as shown below

 ```bash
 npm install <package-name>